mozilla-services/autograph-edge/README.md

 Client are expected to use curl - or similar - to interact with the webapp.
-An unsigned file is submitted to the `/sign/` endpoint along with an authorization token.
+An unsigned file is submitted to the `/sign/` endpoint along with an authorization client_token.
 The HTTP response contains the signed file.

 ```bash
 curl -F "input=@/tmp/unsigned.apk" -o /tmp/signed.apk \